BatistaCo-Pedro/node/doc/api/webstreams.md

 * `transform` {Object}
-  * `readable` {ReadableStream} The `ReadableStream` to which `transform.writable` will push the potentially modified data it receives from this `ReadableStream`.
+  * `readable` {ReadableStream} The `ReadableStream` to which `transform.writable` will push the potentially modified data is receives from this `ReadableStream`.
   * `writable` {WritableStream} The `WritableStream` to which this `ReadableStream`'s data will be written.
 * `options` {Object}